 If the cause of death can't be determined within 24 hours, the physician or medical examiner must notify the funeral director of the delay and the body can't be buried or cremated until the physician or medical examiner authorizes it.
 (Virginia Code § 32.1-263.)

 Embalming is a process in which blood is drained from the body and replaced with fluids that delay disintegration.
 Though it is still a common procedure, embalming is rarely necessary; refrigeration serves the same purpose.

-In Virginia, if burial or cremation will not take place within 48 hours of death, the body must be refrigerated or embalmed.
-A body may not be embalmed without permission from the next of kin or a court order.
+In Virginia, embalming is not required.
+However, if burial or cremation will not take place within 48 hours of death, the body must be either refrigerated or embalmed.
+A body may not be embalmed without express permission from the next of kin or a court order.
 (Virginia Code § 54.1-2811.1.)

 Burial.
 No law requires a casket for burial.
 However, you should check with the cemetery; it may have rules requiring a certain type of container.

 Cremation.
 No law requires a casket for cremation.
 On the contrary, federal law requires a funeral home or crematory to inform you that you may use an alternative container, and to make such containers available to you.
 An alternative container may be made of unfinished wood, pressed wood, fiberboard, or cardboard.

 No. Federal law requires funeral homes to accept caskets that consumers have purchased from another source, such as an online retailer.
 You may also build your own casket, if you prefer.

 Most bodies are buried in established cemeteries, but burial on private property may be possible in Virginia.
 Before conducting a home burial, check with the town or county clerk and local health department for the rules you must follow.
 If you bury a body on private land, you should draw a map of the property showing the burial ground and file it with the property deed so the location will be clear to others in the future.